 Please call 618-235-3712 ext.
 100 for more information on all of these programs.

 The cost of a pet microchip is $15 and can be done at a BAHS vaccine clinic.

 Monthly Pet Resource Pantry

-BAHS hosts a Pet Resource Pantry on the last Sunday of each month from 12:30pm – 3:30pm.
+BAHS hosts a Pet Resource Pantry on the last Sunday of each month from 1:00pm – 3:00pm.
 Please call 618-235-3712 ext.
-100 for an appointment – we do not accept walk-ins.
-Pets must be fixed or be on our spay/neuter waitlist.
-This is for St. Clair County Residents only.
+100 for an assistance – we do not accept walk-ins.
+This program is for St. Clair County Residents only.

 Pet Resource Pantry Guidelines